virb30/anpr/README.md

 # ANPR - Automatic Number Plate Recognition

-In this project we apply a series of image processing techniques to extract the number plate of a car image.
+This project is an example of how we can extract the number plate of a car image, by applying a series of image processing techniques.
 Considering:
 * The image contains just 1 car
 * The plate pattern is Mercosul